Skip to main content

 Components

 • Platform Specific Configuration (provided by Vendors): It has information about the FRUs, I2C devices and how they can be accessed.
-The configuration format is defined here.
+The configuration format is defined in platform_manager_config.thrift.
 See here for a sample config.

 • Platform Agnostic Software (developed by Meta): Meta will write and maintain the software.
 The source code is here.